felipessalvatore/self_driving_pi_car/README.md

 ```

 **Attention**
-Please continue following the instructions in the computer that will be used for training.
+Please continue following the instructions in the computer that will be use for training.

 ### Generating npy and tfrecords